-Quick Answer: The average cost to move from Ohio to Texas ranges from $1,107 to $8,452.
-Moving costs will vary based on the amount of stuff being moved, the time of year, and whether you hire a company or move yourself.
+Quick Answer: The average cost to move from Ohio to Texas ranges from $1,001 to $7,671.
+Moving costs will vary based on the size of your move, the time of year, and whether you hire a company or move yourself.
 To get a more accurate estimate of what your move will cost, use our moving cost calculator.

 - Moving Cost Calculator: Want to narrow down how much your move will cost?
 Use our moving cost calculator to get more specific price ranges and recommendations on the best companies to use for your move.

-- Best Ohio to Texas movers: If you plan on hiring a moving company be sure to check out our list of the top movers from Ohio to Texas.
+- Best Ohio to Texas movers: If you plan on hiring a moving company, you won't regret checking out our list of the top movers from Ohio to Texas.

-- Ohio to Texas car shippers: Moving your car?
+- Best Car Shipping Companies: Moving your car?
 Use a company that prioritizes professionalism, cares for your vehicle, and is experienced.